BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 >
 > “Later, while still young, a black-haired young man endowed with the
 > blessing of youth, in the prime of life…(going forth and seeking
+> enlightenment, <cite>[MN
-> enlightenment, [MN 26](https://suttacentral.net/mn26))…And I sat down
+> 26](https://suttacentral.net/mn26)</cite>)…And I sat down there
-> there thinking: ‘This will serve for striving.’
+> thinking: ‘This will serve for striving.’
 >
-> <u>Simile of the wet sticks</u>:\\ 1- “Now these three similes
+> <u>Simile of the wet sticks</u>: 1- “Now these three similes occurred
-> occurred to me spontaneously, never heard before.
-Suppose there were a
+> to me spontaneously, never heard before.
+Suppose there were a wet
-> wet sappy piece of wood lying in water, and a man came with an upper
+> sappy piece of wood lying in water, and a man came with an upper
 > fire-stick, thinking: ‘I shall light a fire, I shall produce heat.’
 > What do you think, Aggivessana?
 Could the man light a fire and produce
 > heat by taking the upper fire-stick and rubbing it against the wet